zavolokas/Inpainting/Samples/InpaintService/log.md

 Table storage is used to store the execution history for orchestrator accounts.
 Whenever an instance rehydrates on a particular VM, it fetches its execution history from table storage so that it can rebuild its local state.
 One of the convenient things about having the history available in Table storage is that you can take a look and see the history of your orchestrations using tools such as Microsoft Azure Storage Explorer.

+### Important to know
+- A single dispatcher thread is used for all orchestrator function execution on a single host instance.
+For this reason, it is important to ensure that orchestrator function code is efficient and doesn't perform any I/O. It is also important to ensure that this thread does not do any async work except when awaiting on Durable Functions-specific task types.
+- Return values - Return values are serialized to JSON and persisted to the orchestration history table in Azure Table storage.
+These return values can be queried by the orchestration client binding, described later.
+-  Unlike the orchestration trigger, activity triggers don't have any restrictions around threading or I/O. They can be treated like regular functions.

 1. Create `Azure Function` project
 ![CreateProject]